stcybrdgs/misc_Java/README.md

 #misclJava

-This repository contains several intermediate-level Java programs from college coursework.
-The programs use **Java Swing** components to create simple **GUIs**.
+This repository contains several intermediate-level Java programs that explore using **Java Swing** components to create simple **GUIs**.